SMML estimators for exponential families with continuous sufficient statistics: Introduction

 The minimum message length (MML) principle \cite{wallace_boulton} is an information theoretic criterion that links data compression with statistical inference \cite{wallace}.
 It has a number of useful properties and it has close connections with Kolmogorov complexity \cite{wallace_dowe}.
 Using the MML principle to construct estimators is known to be NP-hard in general \cite{farr} so it is common to use approximations in practice \cite{wallace}.
 The term `strict minimum message length' (SMML) is used for the exact MML criterion, to distinguish it from the various approximations.

 The only known algorithm for calculating an SMML estimator is Farr's algorithm \cite{farr} which applies to data taking values in a finite set which is (in some sense) $1$-dimensional.
 A method for calculating SMML estimators for $1$-dimensional exponential families with continuous sufficient statistics was also recently given in \cite{dowty}.
-However, calculating SMML estimators for higher-dimensional data has been an open problem.
+However, calculating SMML estimators for higher-dimensional data is still a difficult problem.

-This paper gives a method for calculating SMML estimators for $d$-dimensional exponential families of statistical models with continuous sufficient statistics.
+This paper studies SMML estimators for $d$-dimensional exponential families of statistical models with continuous sufficient statistics.
 Section \ref{S:review} recalls the relevant definitions and fixes our notation.
 Section \ref{S:deformations} shows how the expected two-part code-length $I_1$ changes as the partition is changed by a small amount, though the proof of the main technical lemma is deferred to Appendix \ref{S:proofs}.
-Section \ref{S:convex} uses this calculation to prove our main result, that the partition corresponding to an SMML estimator consists of certain convex polytopes.
-Section \ref{S:construction} shows how this can be used in practice to calculate SMML estimators and Section \ref{S:conclusion} states the main conclusions from this work.
+Section \ref{S:convex} uses this calculation to prove that the partition corresponding to an SMML estimator consists of certain convex polytopes.
+Section \ref{S:ineq} then proves some interesting new inequalities which follow from the requirement that the second variation of $I_1$ should be non-negative at the SMML estimator.
+Section \ref{S:construction} describes then uses a general method to calculate SMML estimators and Section \ref{S:conclusion} summarizes these results.